Celeste-Nicholas/Celeste_Nicholas/Projects.md

 ## [Representations for Teachers as Learners (RepTaL)](http://reptalproject.org/)
 ### PI: [Joshua Danish](http://www.joshuadanish.com/)
 The RepTaL project supports rural elementary teachers in incorporating representations (e.g., diagrams, graphs) into their science teaching.
-The learning sciences and science education research on modeling guide the investigation. <br>
+The learning sciences and science education research on modeling guide the investigation. <br> <p>
 Additionally, Celeste is pursuing questions around equity relating to the rural, predominantly white, study population.
-Viewing rural communities exclusively through lens of white privilege can obscure ways in which they are vulnerable (e.g., geographic isolation, small student populations, underfunding, and difficulty attracting highly-qualified teachers of science). <br>
+Viewing rural communities exclusively through lens of white privilege can obscure ways in which they are vulnerable (e.g., geographic isolation, small student populations, underfunding, and difficulty attracting highly-qualified teachers of science). <br> <p>
 Celeste wants to understand how teachers draw upon rural student funds of knowledge when teaching with representations.
 This analysis informs the project's iterative professional development designs – as the team encourages teachers to consider student funds when planning and when reflecting on artifacts of practice (e.g., student work, lesson video).

 ## [Workplace Simulation Projects (WSPs)](https://p16.education.indiana.edu/projects/current/workplace-simulation-projects/defense.html)